 Expats living in Dallas will have a range of attractions to keep them entertained during their spare time.
 Whether one prefers relaxing in the park, catching some live music or theatre, or getting to grips with the city's rich history, there's something for everyone in Dallas.

-For expats moving to Dallas with children, there are plenty of family-friendly attractions to keep kids busy at the weekends and during school holidays.
+For those moving to Dallas with children, there are plenty of family-friendly attractions to keep kids busy at the weekends and during school holidays.

 Recommended attractions in Dallas

 Located on the shores of White Rock Lake, this 66-acre display garden features a breathtaking range of floral exhibits throughout the year.
 The unique Rory Meyers Children’s Adventure Garden, designed to help the little ones connect with nature, is a highlight.